East Sussex mental health directory

 East Sussex College open courses

-ESG offers adult (19 plus) community learning opportunities which are usually free and currently online.
+ESG offers adults (19 plus) community learning opportunities which are usually free and online.
+You might want to boost your wellbeing by trying something new and creative or improving your employability.

 Mind Wellbeing projects in Hastings and Eastbourne